by Brittany Hawley, '17

 perspective, if a client wants that, and also have a solid, scientific

-foundation,” said Wekyer.
+foundation,” said Weyker.
 “Stritch was a place where I felt like that would be

-When Wekyer isn’t studying for exams or writing papers, she
+When Weyker isn’t studying for exams or writing papers, she

 is at her clinical internship at Christian Family Solutions.
 In order to become